jackgallivan/mobile-software-development-portfolio-project/README.md

 ![Main Screen](readme/main_screen.png)

-#### Tapping the camera icon prompts you to select an image from your gallery, then shows the post creation screen.<br><br>Input the number of wasted items, then press the upload button to upload your post.
+#### Tapping the camera icon prompts you to select an image from your gallery, then shows the post creation screen.<br>Input the number of wasted items, then press the upload button to upload your post.

+>Note: Uploading is currently disabled in this demo app.

 ![New Post Screen](readme/new_post_screen.png)